namrathadp18177/Trustgate/README.md

 number, a toxic message, and an over-confident claim, so a fresh run of the pipeline demonstrates every signal firing at least once.

-## Notes on resume claims

-- "Validating 100K+ records": the pipeline processes documents one at a time today; for that scale, `run_pipeline.py` would need batching (fetch N at a time) and the embedding step would move to a batched `encode()` call — both straightforward extensions of the current structure.
-- "PASS/REVIEW/REJECT workflows": implemented as actual decision logic in `trust_score.py`, not a placeholder — including the hard-floor override.
-- Be ready to explain why duplication uses cosine similarity over embeddings rather than exact-match hashing (catches near-duplicates and paraphrases, not just byte-identical content).